kkohbrok/draft-kohbrok-mls-leaf-operation-intents/draft-kohbrok-mls-leaf-operation-intents.md

 LeafOperationIntentTBS populated as described above with "LeafOperationIntentTBS" as label.

-Recipients of a LeafOperationIntent can include it in a LeafOperationProposal.

-## Processing a LeafOperationProposal
+## Processing a LeafOperationIntent

-Recipients of a LeafOperationProposal MUST perform the following steps on the `intent` contained in the proposal.
+Recipients of a LeafOperationIntent MUST perform the following steps:

 - Verify that the `group_id` matches the group in which the proposal was sent
 - Verify that the `sender_leaf_ref` is the LeafRef of the leaf at the `sender_index`
 - Verify the `signature` over the `intent` using the signature public key in the leaf at the `sender_index`
-- If `removal_mode` is `remove_associated_members`, check with the
-  authentication service (AS, see {{!RFC9750}}) whether any other members of the group are associated with the sender

 If any of the validation steps fail, the recipient MUST consider the proposal invalid.

+If the validation was successful, the recipient MAY create a LeafOperationProposal containing the intent and either commit it directly or send it to the group.

+## Processing a LeafOperationProposal

+Recipients of a LeafOperationProposal MUST perform the checks listed in
+{{processing-a-leafoperationintent}} on the `intent` contained in the proposal.

+If any of the validation steps fail, the recipient MUST consider the proposal invalid.

-After that, the proposal MUST be validated and processed as if it were a Remove proposal targeting the sender's leaf.
+After that, the proposal MUST be validated and processed as if it were set of Remove proposals originating from the sender of the intent (not the sender of the proposal).

+The set of Remove proposals consists of one Remove proposal targeting the `intent`'s `sender_index`.

-If `removal_mode` is `remove_associated_members`, the proposal MUST additionally be validated and processed as if it were a set of Remove proposals targeting the members identified as associated clients by the AS.
+Additionally, if `removal_mode` is `remove_associated_members`, the recipient MUST check with the authentication service (AS, see {{!RFC9750}}) whether any other members of the group are associated with the sender (see

-All Remove proposals MUST be treated as if they originated from the sender of the intent (not the sender of the LeafOperationProposal).
+{{additional-as-role}}).
+If there are any such members, the set of Remove proposals additionally contains one Remove proposal per associated targeting that member's leaf index.

 External commits may include one or more LeafOperationProposals.
 Any Removes validated as described above MUST thus be considered valid in this context.